aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/index.md

 }
 ```

+The expected outcome of this pipeline is to be able to safely release software changes to customers within a couple hours.
+Deployment pipelines should publish the following metrics:

+* `Lead time` – the average amount of time it takes for a single commit to get all the way into production.
+* `Deploy frequency` – the number of production deployments within a given time period.
+* `Mean time between failure (MTBF)` – the average amount of time between the start of a successful pipeline and the start of a failed pipeline.
+* `Mean time to recover (MTTR)` – the average amount of time between the start of a failed pipeline and the start of the next successful pipeline.

+Each stage below will include a required and recommended actions.
+The actions will include guidance on what steps out to be perfomed in each action.
+References will be made to real-life examples of tools to help better define the actions involved in each stage.
+The use of these examples is not an endorsement of any specific tool.

 ## Source

+The source stage pulls in various types of code from a distributed version control system.

 ???+ required "Application Source Code"
     Code that is compiled, transpiled or interpreted for the purpose of delivering business capabilities through applications and/or services.